Freely-Given-org/Biblelator/Documentation/GettingStarted.md

         part of the screen.
 However, if Biblelator is started in debug mode (with the --debug flag on the command line), the main window may need to be made larger in order to properly display the additional debug logging information.
+    In touch-screen mode, Biblelator will display the main window with larger buttons suitable for touching accurately with a fingertip.

 4. Resource texts